posit-conf-2023/programming-r/README.md

 ### Please note

-These materials are under active development, which will likely continue through August 2023.
+These materials are under active development, which will likely continue until the start of the workshop.
 Given this context: if you have a concern, please [file an issue](https://github.com/posit-conf-2023/programming-r/issues).

 ## Prework